 The Local Bearer Technology Identifier is Bluetooth, Get Service Information consists for the terminal in connecting to a specific device and performing an SDP_ServiceAttributeRequest PDU as defined in the Bluetooth specification [16].
-The terminal shall then return the Service Record data object.
+The terminal then returns the Service Record data object.